Michael-Bitbar/Appium-Tips-Tricks/README.md

 1. Android 4.4+
 2. Older Android versions

+If a device has the native Facebook app installed login will use that and this will remove access token, so that user will not stay logged in.

 ## Desired Capabilities for Bitbar Test Cloud
 Includes versions for client-side and server-side execution.